smswithoutborders/SMSWithoutBorders.com/docs/privacy-policy/en.md

 For the purposes of using third-party platforms, the website will request access to your third-party platforms.
 The website stores the access you grant us and no other information about the profile of the individual.

-Due to the ability of users to store multiple access for the same third-party platforms we store unique profile handles per platform to aid the user in identifying which account they are currently using.
+Due to the ability of users to save multiple access for the same third-party platforms we store unique profile handles per platform to aid the user in identifying which account they are currently using.

 We do not use third-party identifiable information for tracking, identifying or categorizing users.